greyshirtguy/ProPresenter6-Shaders/README.md

 To use one of these effects copy the three files that make the effect to the folder where ProPresenter 6 stores all it's media effects files and then (re)start ProPresenter 6, right-click any slide with a media cue (or any media in the Video/Image bin) and select "Properties" and go to the effects panel where you will see the new effect included in the list of standard effects.

 Tips:
+* Most people probaly just want the "Simple Rotate" - the other shaders are of questionable value.
-* To rotate a phone image/video - you will typically want 90, 180, or 270 degrees - it's more accurate to type this than to use the slider to adjust the angle.
+* To rotate a phone image/video - you will typically want 90, 180, or 270 degrees - The Simple Rotate effect makes this pretty easy.
+Just slide the "Qtr Rotations" slider and watch your media snap to one of these rotations.
-* If your original image/video is *taller* than it is wide, then you will will need to also change the media properties to "Stretch To Fill" so trigger Pro6 to use the full size of the output screen and then manually scale it back to original aspect ratio.
-* If you rotate "sideways" (90 or 270), you will need to manually scale the media down to fit the screen. *Start* by scaling the Y (height) until that fits the height of your output screen and simply copy that scale from the Y to the X scale to keep the "aspect ratio" correct.
+* If the source image is not the same aspect-ratio of your output, you may have to change it from "Scale to Fit" to "Scale to Fill" and then adjust the scale slider after the rotation to make it fit on the screen.
+* The scaling is linear - no fancy smoothing - things can get a bit "jaggy" with lower resolutions (more noticeable with images than video)
+* The "Rotate, Scale, Transform effect gives you lots of control, but you have to adjust more manually!
-* The scale has separate controls for X (width) and Y (height) - make them the same to keep the aspect ratio the same as the original.
-(Feel free to make them different to fix stretched videos/pictures too!)
+* Having separate scale controls for X (width) and Y (height) can be useful if you get a stretched video.
 * Order matters - if you think about it, the same rotation, scale and translation applied in different order can have very different end results.
-Therefore, it helps to know the order of operations for this custom effect is.
-It will FIRST Rotate, and after the image is rotated then it will translate the rotated image and finally scale the result.
-This is not an ideal order and if I figure it out, I'll update it to scale, rotate, translate as that tends to more what people expect!
+The "Rotate, Scale, Transform" effect will FIRST Rotate, and after the image is rotated then it will translate the rotated image and finally scale the result.
+This is not an ideal order and if I figure it out, I'll update the order to scale -> rotate -> translate as that tends to more aligned with what people tend to naturally expect!

 To Download, choose the "Clone or Download" green button and choose "Download Zip" to save the zip file which contains all the shader files.
 (I might add more one day - or maybe *you* will!).
 Extract the zip and decide which effect files you want to copy.